GarfieldZHU/Aloha.zone.io/Browser/PWA/ServiceWorker.md

 - HTTP status 30X redirect is not supported yet for offline fetch, as a [known issue](https://github.com/w3c/ServiceWorker/issues/1457).

   Suggest to find workaround per your use case, before there is a resolution for offline direction.

+- When porxying the response, remember to [clone](https://fetch.spec.whatwg.org/#dom-response-clone) the response rather than consume the response directly.
+The reason is that response is a [Stream](https://streams.spec.whatwg.org/), the body can only be consumed once.
+Since we want to return the response for the browser to use, as well as pass it to the cache to use, we need to clone it so we can send one to the browser and one to the cache.

 ---